-- Verify correct results under ASC 840, ASC 842 and IFRS 16 testing the following major variations: - · With and without escalations - · With and without a free rent period - With payment on the first day of the month and on the last day of the month - · With partial first month's rent requiring proration - Renewal (option exercise) - Modified Retrospective (transition approach) - · Assuming renewal options from commencement - · Mid-term Termination - Modify key components of the above examples to verify proper Finance and Operating Lease calculations.
+- Verify correct results under ASC 840, ASC 842, and IFRS 16 by testing the following major variations:

+- · With and without escalations

+- With and without a free rent period

+- With payment on the first day of the month and on the last day of the month

+- · With partial first month's rent requiring proration

+- Renewal (option exercise)

+- Modified Retrospective (transition approach)

+- Assuming renewal options from commencement

+- Mid-term Termination

+- Impairment

+- Modify key components of the above examples to verify proper Finance and Operating Lease calculations.

-- 3. Test non-lease components such as utilities, CAM and insurance for: - · Monthly payments - Annual payments in advance - Annual payments mid-year requiring accrual and prepaid functionality - 4.
+- 3. Test non-lease components such as utilities, CAM, and insurance for: - · Monthly payments - · Annual payments in advance - Separation of lease and non-lease components or combination of lease and non-lease components depending on accounting policy - 4.
 Review percentage rent (variable rent) functionality. - 5.
-Review CPI (or other index driven) increases.
+Review CPI (or other index-driven) increases.

-5 Minute Version: Select a software solution for lease management and reporting
+5 Minute Version:Select a software solution for lease management and reporting